lammps/lammps/doc/src/compute_podfit.rst

 * coefficents.txt contains the coeffcients of the POD potential

 After training the POD potential, pod.txt and coefficents.txt are two files needed to use the POD potential in LAMMPS.
 See :doc:`pair_style pod <pair_pod>` for using the POD potential.
-Several examples about training and using POD potentials are found in the diectory lammps/examples/pod.
+Examples about training and using POD potentials are found in the directory lammps/examples/pod.

 Parametrized Potential Energy Surface
 """""""""""""""""""""""""""""""""""""